-Heviz is a small thermal resort in Hungary renowned for being home to the world’s largest thermal lake, also named Heviz.
-This town, doubling as a spa and a wine region, is particularly popular among Austrians and Germans.
-Visitors come here for a week or two to improve their health, enjoy local wines, and rejuvenate both body and soul.
+A big review of Hungary’s small thermal resort town – Hévíz – and the world’s largest natural thermal lake, which bears the same name.
+This spa town and wine region is incredibly popular with Austrians and Germans.
+People come here for a week or two to restore their health, enjoy local wines, and relax both body and soul.

 Heviz: General Information